 Ableism refers to bias, prejudice, and discrimination against people with disabilities.
 It hinges on the idea that people with disabilities are less valuable than nondisabled people.
+Examples include ableist language and education and employment discrimination.

 Differences in ability are a normal part of human experience.
 Just under 1 in 5 people in the United States lives with a disability, and worldwide, people with disabilities represent the largest marginalized group, making up